SamaMohammadii/data-analysis/README.md

   Detect customers who have not made any purchases within a defined recent period.

 4. Methodology
-Data Preparation: Cleaned and structured the dataset using Power Query.
+Data Visualization and Analysis: Cleaned and structured the dataset using Pandas and seaborn.
-Data Analysis: Created calculated measures and columns using DAX to perform advanced analysis.
-Visualization: Developed interactive Power BI reports for dynamic exploration.

-5. Tools & Technologies
-Power BI – Interactive visualization & dashboard design DAX – Custom calculations and KPIs
-Power Query – Data transformation & cleaning
-SQL – Data extraction and preprocessing

-6. Deliverables
+5. Deliverables
 Cleaned and transformed Adventure Works dataset
-Visual reports highlighting sales patterns, customer segments, and product performance

-Insights on customer activity and product demand
+Visual reports highlighting sales patterns, customer segments, and product performance Insights on customer activity and product demand